MaxvanGils/primer3GUI/README.md

 <br>

 ## Disclaimer

-This is an independent tool wrapper of the Primer3 core engine.
-It is not developed, maintained, or endorsed by the official Primer3 development team.
+This project is a personal endeavor and is not affiliated with or endorsed by the Primer3 development team.
-All trademarks and copyrights belong to their respective holders.

 This application is currently only tested locally, not on a server based setting, and thus its functionality in a server-based or production environment cannot be guaranteed.